nrfconnect/sdk-nrf/applications/machine_learning/README.rst

   * ``tap`` - the device is tapped while placed on a flat surface.

   Unknown gestures, such as shaking the device, are recognized as anomaly.
-* Both the nRF52840 Development Kit and nRF5340 Development Kit share the same machine learning model.
+* Both the nRF52840 Development Kit and nRF5340 Development Kit use the `NCS simulated sensor machine learning model`_.
   The model uses simulated sensor data to recognize the following simulated wave types:

   * ``sine``